moseskigo/Capstone-Project/ReadMe.md

 ## Project Overview
 This project aims to leverage machine learning techniques to predict cardiovascular disease based on clinical and demographic data.
 By analyzing historical patient data, we intend to uncover risk factors, develop predictive models, and implement these models in a real-world health application.

 ## Background
 Cardiovascular diseases (CVDs) are a top cause of death globally, taking an estimated 17.9 million lives each year, according to the World Health Organization.
 Utilizing data science to predict cardiovascular disease can help in early diagnosis and potentially save lives through timely intervention.

 ## Data Description
 The dataset for this project comes from a public health database.
 It includes records for 70,000 patients with features such as age, gender, blood pressure, cholesterol level, and other medical history indicators.
 This comprehensive dataset provides a basis for developing robust predictive models.

 ## Objectives
-1. To identify the most significant risk factors for cardiovascular disease.
-2. To develop and compare several machine learning models based on their accuracy and efficiency.
-3. To implement a clustering model to segment the patient population by risk level.
-4. To integrate these models into a user-friendly health application that can provide real-time assessments.

-1. Key Risk Factors Identification: Use feature importance and exploratory data analysis to highlight significant predictors of CVD.
+1. To identify the Key Risk Factors: Use feature importance and exploratory data analysis to highlight significant predictors of CVD.
-2. Predictive Model Development: Construct an accurate model to assess the risk of CVD among individuals.
+2. To  develop a Predictive Model: Construct an accurate model to assess the risk of CVD among individuals.
-3. Patient Segmentation: Efficiently segment patients based on risk factors to identify those at highest risk.

-1. A concise report detailing exploratory data analysis findings and key insights.
-2. An analysis of feature importance, emphasizing CVD risk factors.
-3. A validated predictive model for assessing CVD risk, complete with documentation and user guidance.
-4. A patient segmentation report, identifying and describing high-risk groups.
-5. Targeted recommendations for interventions aimed at the identified high-risk groups.
-6. A final presentation to stakeholders, summarizing findings, methodologies, and actionable recommendations.
+3. Patient Segmentation: Develop a patient segmentation strategy to efficiently identify individuals with high-risk profiles by analyzing pertinent risk factors.

 ## Methodology
 The project followed these steps: